Tsanars: Ethnicity and localization

 Historians debate the ethnicity of Tsanars.
 Historians Vladimir Minorsky, Anatoly Novoseltsev and others connect them with the Vainakhs (Chechens and Ingush).
 (Note: Novoseltsev 1990, referring to Minorsky 1963; Novoseltsev, Pashuto & Cherepnin 1972.)
 Georgian historians Sargis Kakabadze, Mariam Lortkipanidze and others connect them with the Svans or with Georgians in general.
 Historian Givi Tsulaya disagrees the ethnicity of Tsanars is debatable, saying this point of view is "too categorical to be accepted unconditionally".
 According to Tsulaya, the Tsanars were an ethnic group of Eastern Georgia.

-According to al-Masudi, the Tsanars "claim to be descended from the Arabs, namely from Nizār b.
+According to the 8th century Arab historian Masudi, the Tsanars, though Christians, "claim to be descended from the Arabs, namely from Nizār b.
 Maʿadd b.
 Muḍar, and a branch (fakhdh) of ʿUqayl, settled there since olden times".

 Vladimir Minorsky dismisses this claim, stating the Tsanars "certainly had nothing to do with Arab tribes".
 Commenting to Hudud al-'Alam, Vasily Bartold suggested a genetic connection of Tsanars with North Dagestanis.
 Russian historian and caucasologist Nataliya Volkova dismisses versions precisely attributing Tsanars to Vainakhs, Dagestanis or Georgians due to the lack of direct evidence of the linguistic affiliation.
 Based on the ethnic situation in this region in the ancient and early medieval periods, it could be assumed the Tsanars were an Ibero-Caucasian speaking group.
 The Tsanars later gradually merged with the Georgians.